MicrosoftDocs/windows-powershell-docs/docset/windows/applocker/Set-AppLockerPolicy.md

 The input values for the AppLocker policy can be an **AppLockerPolicy** object or an XML-formatted file that contains the AppLocker policy.

+> [!Note]
+> The Set-AppLockerPolicy cmdlet only works with GP.
+It cannot interact with the AppLocker CSP.

 ## EXAMPLES

 ### Example 1: Set the local AppLocker policy